InesCarrondo/example/README.md

 - [ ] Add delight to the experience when all tasks are complete :tada:

 A lot of emojis are available (https://gist.github.com/rxaviers/7360908) use with professional discretion :smirk:

+It is possible to mention other github users (for example, if you collaborated with another team or used a package and want to give credit)
+We would like to thank @github/support for helping us with the data formating